 Getting into the details of what actually happened is not necessary.
 Instead, the thematic statement is the answer to why everything happened.
 It makes sense of all the happenings in a narrative.

-Another important aspect is to avoid absolute statements unless you are sure about it.
+Another important aspect is to avoid absolute statements unless you are sure about them.
 However, you can stick to them in cases where you are really and absolutely true.

-Try to be original by avoid using clichés.
+Try to be original by avoiding clichés.
 It is better to express your opinions instead of using a popular punchline.

-istakes to Avoid While Writing A Thematic Statement
+Mistakes to Avoid While Writing a Thematic Statement

 Writers usually make these mistakes while formulating a good thematic statement.

-Such factors tell the author how to behave, and what to do.
-Alternatively, this concept looks at views and actions.
+Such factors tell the author how to behave and what to do.
+Alternatively, a thematic statement looks at views and actions.

 However, it does not involve judging what others should or should not do.
-Thus, avoid words like “ought” or “should”.
-It helps the writer to gain a general perspective from the behavior of a person.
+Thus, avoid words like “ought” or “should.”
+It helps the writer to gain a general perspective about the behavior of a person.

 Avoid Referring Particular Names or Events

 These statements do not summarize an entire work.
 Instead, it reflects what happens in the work.
-This led them to use more general terms by not referring to any particular names or events.
+So, you should use more general terms by not referring to any particular names or events.

 Avoiding Absolute Terms

 Such statements should not include absolute terms because it indicates poor reasoning.
 Rather, they are prescriptive, without exceptions.
 Thus, express a theme in your own words.
-Such as terms like “sometimes,” “we,” or “often” expresses a more practical outlook.
+Such terms like “sometimes,” “we,” or “often” express a more practical outlook.